 It is not easy to spot koalas in the Australian wild, but here in the River Red Gum National Park you have a very high chance to see several.

 I was mesmerized by the beauty and peacefulness of the 14km kayaking trip.
-The river moved quickly so we could often sit back and float lazily down.
+The magnificent river moved quickly so we could often sit back and float lazily down.

-The whoop whoop of the crow’s wings heard so sharply as it swooped low over my head reminding me that I need to stop more and take in the beauty of my natural surroundings.
+The whoop whoop of the crow’s wings was heard so sharply as it swooped low over my head reminding me that I need to stop more and take in the beauty of my natural surroundings.

 At times I felt I owned the place, not another soul could be found or heard and when I paddled way in front of the rest of our group I felt as if I were a part of the forest, a connected feeling with nature I have not experienced in a long time.
 A glowing buzz filled my body- this is why I love to travel.

-Mountain Bike Riding
+3. Go Mountain Bike Riding

-The trees in the River Red Gum National Park have a distinctive white water mark a couple of metres up from the base, evidence of the recent flooding that occurred in this area.
+The trees in the River Red Gum National Park have a distinctive white watermark a couple of metres up from the base, evidence of the recent flooding that occurred in this area.